 If you want to jump on down to the recipe, simply scroll right on through the rest of the text.
 The recipe card is near the bottom of the page, above the comments section.

 - Oil and vinegar are not friends.
 The tricky part about homemade dressing is getting them to combine.
 The honey here acts as an emulsifier, which helps.

-- You can also add a 1/2 teaspoon of dried mustard to help the ingredients shake up better.
+- You can also add a ½ teaspoon of dried mustard as an extra emulsifier to help the ingredients shake up better.